What is Social Studies about?

 - Technology: Design and Visual Communication

-- Social Sciences: Environment and Societies, History, Geography, Tourism, Media Studies, Religious Studies, Business Studies and Economics.
+- Social Sciences: Environment and Societies, History, Geography, Tourism, Media Studies, Religious Studies, and Commerce

 - The Arts: Visual Arts, Drama, Te Ao Haka